binod164/Joy/README.md

 # Next Steps

 - [ ] Use location based API to get direction to event location
-- [ ] Use event based API to get list of all charity events
+- [ ] Use event based API to get list of all non-profit events
 - [ ] When viewing the details page for an event, I want to be able to rsvp for the event.
 - [ ] I want to be able to write a review for the event and event organizer.